 Regenerative agriculture incorporates farming principles that seek to improve productivity and enhance biodiversity by reducing the carbon footprint.
 The fundamental principles include reducing soil disturbance, covering soil surface through vegetation cover, incorporating diverse crops and living roots in the soil, and grazing livestock.
 These practices remove carbon present in the atmosphere and return it to the ground, thus converting the croplands into a ‘carbon sink.’

 Regenerative Agriculture Practices that Sequester Carbon

 Carbon sequestration refers to capturing carbon from the atmosphere in soils, plants, water bodies, and other geological formations.
 This phenomenon decreases carbon dioxide, which is responsible for global warming.
 Due to the increasing concerns about GHG (greenhouse gas) emissions, organizations have adopted practices that lead to carbon sequestration.
 Some of these efforts are listed below:

-Reducing Tillage: Constant ploughing or tilling leads to soil erosion and degradation.
+- Reducing Tillage: Constant plowing or tilling leads to soil erosion and degradation.
 These activities also emit vast quantities of carbon dioxide into the atmosphere.
 Adoption of low-till practices reduces soil disturbance and carbon dioxide levels and creates a healthier environment for the crops.

-Nitrogen Fertilisers: Besides increasing the crop yield, nitrogen also contributes to the process of carbon sequestration.
-Thus, farmers are now incorporating nitrogen fertilisers to improve soil organic matter while boosting results.
+- Nitrogen Fertilizers: Besides increasing crop yield, nitrogen also contributes to the process of carbon sequestration.
+Thus, farmers are now incorporating nitrogen fertilizers to improve soil organic matter while boosting results.

-Mulching: Farmers apply mulch, a layer of organic matter, on the soil to improve its fertility and reduce weeds’ growth.
-Additionally, studies have found that four years of mulching leads to an increase of carbon sequestration by 41%.
+- Mulching: Farmers apply mulch, a layer of organic matter, to the soil to improve its fertility and reduce weeds’ growth.
+Additionally, studies have found that four years of mulching leads to an increase in carbon sequestration by 41%.